Your How-to Guide to Visiting Jeronimos Monastery in Lisbon

 • First Sunday of every month: free

-• Note for travellers – be prepared for long lines, especially during the shoulder and peak travel season.
-If you want to save time, you’ll want to pre-book your Jerónimos Monastery tickets.
+Traveller Alert: Be prepared for long lines, especially during the shoulder and peak travel season.
+If you want to save time, you’ll want to pre-book your skip-the-line Jeronimos Monastery tickets.

-Lisbon to Belem is about 5 km and takes approximately 30 minutes to get there.
+Lisbon to Belem is about 5 km and takes approximately 30 minutes.

 • Tram: Take line 15E